Best FCA Regulated Forex Brokers for 2025

 Trading Platforms

-compare IG trading accounts
+compare Axi UK trading accounts

-Pros and Cons of IG
+Pros and Cons of Axi UK

 Pros